gameraccoon/scripter/README.md

 - Queue the execution of the specific chain of scripts that you need right now, just in a few clicks
 - Specify arguments, retry count, and some other parameters if needed
-- Once configure what scripts you can run, and not deal with configuraion files ever again
+- Configure what scripts you can run once.
+No need to edit scripts/config files manually before each unique run
-- See the state of the execution, or open the full logs to see the details
+- See the state of the execution, or open the complete logs to see the details

 ## Getting Started